Skip to content

 Why use defineListItems?

-While you could define your structure as a plain array, using defineListItems offers several key advantages:
+While you could define your structure as a plain array, using defineListItems (or the generated helpers) offers several key advantages:

 1. Type Safety: Ensures every item follows the ListItem schema.